hippmatthew/PECS/README.md

 ## Features Currently Being Worked On

-_Unfinished material is located in the W.I.P branch_
+_Unfinished material is located in a separate branch_

 0. Initial Setup